Robert-DeForrest-Reynolds/EliJ/Documentation/Toran.md

 [[Projects]]

+#### Let's Ask a Couple Questions
+- Why is the internet so dependent on HTML/CSS/JavaScript/DOM?
+- Does website technology require these languages?
+- Does JavaScript really have to be the assembly of the web?
+Even WebAssembly in bits and pieces relies on this existing infrastructure of ECMAScript, and more than most can agree, it's jus terrible.

 These Docs are written, and read using [Obsidian](https://obsidian.md/), I recommend using it as well.

 Toran is a software suite for computer scientists.